ChristianBedwell/Android-Development-Fundamentals/README.md

 # Android-Development-Practice
-This repository contains sample tutorials used in learning Android development.
+This repository contains sample CodeLabs tutorials used in learning Android development fundamentals.